storyfeet/bob_cards_elm/rules.md

 'n' On the card will be an actual number.

 The grey circles represent a group of 'n' of the same item.
-If there are more than one grey circle, the contents of the each circle does not have to be the same.
+If there are more than one grey circle, separate grey circles do not have to be the same resource.

 ### ⬢ Rolling Dice ⬢